Vinyl Siding: An Overview

 Types of Vinyl Siding

-There are three basic types of vinyl siding replacement for your home you can install.
-Each vinyl siding type has variations in design and style giving you 8 different style options (pictured below) when installing new vinyl home siding:
+There are three basic styles of vinyl siding to choose from – horizontal lap, vertical, and shingles and shakes.
+Each type has variations in design and style giving you 8 different style options (pictured below) when installing new vinyl home siding:

 - Traditional Horizontal